A phase-shift-periodic parallel boundary condition for low-magnetic-shear scenarios: Cyclone Base Case with vanishing shear

 Figure~\ref{fig:flux_profile} displays the radial profile of the flux-surface-averaged ion heat flux $Q_\mr{i}$ for the simulation employing the twist-and-shift boundary condition.
 This flux, which has been normalized by its gyroBohm value $Q_\mr{gB} = n_\mr{i}T_\mr{i}v_\mr{thi}\rho_\mr{i}^2/R_0^2$ (where $n_\mr{i}$ is the ion density and $R_0$ is the major radius at the center of the flux surface), has also been time-averaged over the entire saturated state \dblebrck{$t(v_\mr{thi}/a) > 150$}.
 Included in this plot are the volume-averaged heat fluxes from the periodic simulations employing low-order rational values (crosses) and irrational values (boxes) for $\phaseFrac$.
 (The exact values of $\phaseFrac$ are given in table~\ref{tab:phases}.)
 The radial profile of the heat flux for the twist-and-shift simulation reveals a rich structure resulting from the mode rational surfaces introduced by the twist-and-shift boundary condition.
-Consistent with the findings in~\citet{Ajay2020}, shear layers around the rational surface at $x = 0$ strongly stabilize the turbulence near that region, which is also reflected in the purely periodic simulation (i.e., $\phaseFrac = 0$). \red{Interestingly, while the averaged heat flux profile is mostly flat, it does experience a dip at the rational surface, resulting in an exacerbation of the local temperature gradient.\footnote{ This phenomenon will be studied in detail in a future publication~\citep{Ball2022_phaseshift}.}} \red{Surprisingly, the behaviour of the periodic simulations is strongly affected by the value of the phase shift, and the resulting ion heat flux can vary by almost an order of magnitude.
-This is due to a change in the linear growth rates from modifications to the electron response, as well as stronger zonal flows that result from the stronger self-interaction in systems that are closer to rational surfaces.} Apart from $\phaseFrac = 0$, the simulations using low-order rational values of $\phaseFrac$ tend to not satisfactorily approximate the local heat flux.
+Consistent with the findings in~\citet{Ajay2020}, shear layers around the rational surface at $x = 0$ strongly stabilize the turbulence near that region, which is also reflected in the purely periodic simulation (i.e., $\phaseFrac = 0$). \red{Interestingly, while the averaged heat flux profile is mostly flat, it does experience a dip at the rational surface, resulting in an exacerbation of the local temperature gradient. } \red{Surprisingly, the behaviour of the periodic simulations is strongly affected by the value of the phase shift, and the resulting ion heat flux can vary by almost an order of magnitude. \red{This is partially due to a change in the linear growth rates from modifications to the electron response, as well as differences in zonal flow behaviour that result from the stronger self-interaction in systems that are closer to rational surfaces.}\footnote{ Neoclassical zonal flow physics~\citep{Rosenbluth} is independent of the use of twist-and-shift or phase-shift-periodic boundary conditions, as these modes remain purely periodic, viz. equations~\eqref{eqn:twistandshift} and~\eqref{eqn:phase_shift_bc} with $k_\alpha = 0$.}} \red{Recently,~\citet{Volcokas_2022} observed the appearance of long turbulent eddies in the low-shear CBC whose binormal periodicity are resonant with the order of the flux surface, and thus high-order surfaces feature eddies with large binormal wavenumbers.
+If one assumes the turbulence is approximately isotropic in the perpendicular plane, quasilinear arguments indicate that the resultant heat flux would be reduced ($Q \sim \gamma / k_\perp^2$, where $\gamma$ is the growth rate).
+This is qualitatively consistent with the findings in~\citep{Volcokas_2022} and with the simulation results reported here, where large binormal wavenumbers are witnessed for periodic simulations near rational surfaces. } Apart from $\phaseFrac = 0$, the simulations using low-order rational values of $\phaseFrac$ tend to not satisfactorily approximate the local heat flux.
 The opposite, however, is generally true for the simulations employing irrational values.
 This is not too surprising, since flux surfaces are densely irrational when the magnetic shear is finite.